 Brining makes whatever you’re cooking come out all the juicier.
 I am not going to get into the technical aspects of osmosis and salt ions .. let’s keep it easy.
 Brining prevents dehydration while cooking which means a much moister piece of meat.

 Your basic brine is made of salt, sugar, and some aromatics.
-Here, we are using some rosemary, onion, bay leaf, peppercorns, and garlic.
+For this pork shoulder brine, we are using some rosemary, onion, bay leaf, peppercorns, and garlic.
 You can add whatever flavor profile you like.

 Some brine recipes will tell you to use hot water, this is not necessary at all.
 Feel free, but you can’t add your meat to the brine until it cools.
 Do what you like, but the salt and sugar will dissolve just fine in room temp water.